-I am a Ph.D. candidate in the Department of Finance at Stockholm School of Economics, where my research focuses on entrepreneurship and finance.
-I study how venture capital activities shape innovation and market dynamics, combining theoretical modeling with empirical analysis.
-In particular, my work examines how the structure of venture capital networks and investment decisions influences entry, competition, and the allocation of innovative activity across markets.
+I am a Ph.D. candidate in the Department of Finance at the Swedish House of Finance, Stockholm School of Economics.
+My research studies how venture capital networks shape innovation, market entry, and competition, combining theoretical modeling with structural and empirical analysis.
+In particular, my work examines how the structure of venture capital syndication networks and investment decisions influences entry, competition, and the allocation of innovative activity across markets.

 Working Papers and ongoing projects